orsinialberto/Akka-HTTP/README.md

 # Akka
-Some common example of Akka
+A simple example of Akka HTTP and Guice